turingschool-examples/little-esty-shop/README.md

 ## Schema

-There are 6 tables with 5 one-to-many relationships as below:
+There are 6 tables with 5 one-to-many relationships:

 ![Schema](./wireframes/schema_little_esty_shop.png)